1990–91 Sacramento Kings season

 The 1990–91 Sacramento Kings season was the 42nd season for the Sacramento Kings in the National Basketball Association, and their sixth season in Sacramento, California.

+Season summary

+Off-season

-In the 1990 NBA draft, the Kings became the first team in NBA history to receive four first-round draft picks, selecting small forward Lionel Simmons out of La Salle University with the seventh overall pick, point guard Travis Mays from the University of Texas with the 14th overall pick, center Duane Causwell out of Temple University with the 18th overall pick, and power forward Anthony Bonner out of Saint Louis University with the 23rd overall pick.
+In the 1990 NBA draft, the Kings became the first team in NBA history to receive four first-round draft picks; the team selected small forward Lionel Simmons out of La Salle University with the seventh overall pick, selected point guard Travis Mays from the University of Texas with the 14th overall pick, selected center Duane Causwell out of Temple University with the 18th overall pick, and selected power forward Anthony Bonner out of Saint Louis University with the 23rd overall pick.
+During the off-season, the Kings acquired Rory Sparrow from the Miami Heat on draft day, acquired Bob Hansen and Eric Leckner from the Utah Jazz in a three-team trade, and acquired Bill Wennington from the Dallas Mavericks.

-However, the Kings continued to struggle as they lost their first seven games of the regular season, on their way to an awful 1–13 start.
-The Kings finished in last place in the Pacific Division with a 25–57 record, losing a record of 37 consecutive road games, and finishing with the worst road record in NBA history at 1–40.

-Wayman Tisdale only played just 33 games due to a foot injury, and Bonner only played in just 34 games.
-Simmons was named to the NBA All-Rookie First Team, while Mays was selected to the NBA All-Rookie Second Team.
-Following the season, Antoine Carr was traded to the San Antonio Spurs, and Mays was dealt to the Atlanta Hawks.

-For the season, the team changed their uniforms, plus adding darker blue road jerseys.
-The uniforms remained in use until 1994.
+For the season, the Kings redesigned their home and road uniforms; removing the side panels from their home jerseys and shorts, and adding their primary logo to the left leg of their shorts for both uniforms.
+The white home uniforms featured a white and blue trim, while the road uniforms were changed from light blue to royal blue, and featured a blue and white trim.
+The team's new uniforms would remain in use until 1994.